feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the economic situation of Algeria into 3 clear and concise bullet points in English"
+#> [1] "Summarize the researched information into 3 clear and concise bullet points."
 #>
 #> [[2]]$response
-#> [1] "- Algeria's economy is heavily reliant on hydrocarbons, which account for 95% of export revenues and 30% of GDP, with a nominal GDP of around $146 billion as of early 2024.  \n- The government is actively pursuing economic diversification, targeting agriculture, manufacturing, and renewable energy sectors to reduce dependence on oil and gas.  \n- Major challenges include high youth unemployment and inflation, which impact economic stability and growth prospects."
+#> [1] "- Algeria's economy grows modestly at 2-3% with inflation around 6-7%.\n- Unemployment is high, ranging between 12-15%.\n- The economy is highly dependent on hydrocarbons, which make up over 90% of exports, with minimal diversification into other sectors."
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE